bsubei/rconbot/README.md

 I used Python 3.6.8 to write this, and used pytest (the python3 version) to run the tests.
 Just use `python3 -m pytest` in the root directory to run the unit tests.
 Auto-linting is done using `autopep8 --in-place <filename>`.

+TODO I need to figure out which packages I need to run this and any package setup.

 # License
 The license is GPLv3.
 Please see the LICENSE file.